 In other words, if information is retained for a day, you have given yourself a good opportunity of retaining that knowledge in the long term.

 Even better is when you revisit the material for consecutive days to reinforce the learning.
-This maximises your chances of retaining that knowledge long term (as represented by the graph, below).
+This maximises your chances of retaining that knowledge long term.

 - Keep a professional development journal (handwritten or soft copy)